k-37/axolotl-is-ansible-experiment/README.md

 # Getting started

-We can install and use Ansible as an APT package or use [Execution Environments](https://docs.ansible.com/ansible/latest/getting_started_ee/index.html) as an alternative approach.
+We can install and use Ansible as an APT package, with [`pipx`](https://github.com/pypa/pipx#overview-what-is-pipx) or use [Execution Environments](https://docs.ansible.com/ansible/latest/getting_started_ee/index.html) as an alternative approach.

 ## Option 1.
 Install and use Ansible as an APT package